How to Set up A Valid Manufacturing Contract in China

 • Private Label Manufacturing: Here, a Chinese manufacturer produces goods that the hiring company sells under its own brand name.

-What Basic Contents Should be Included in A Valid Manufacturing Contract in China?
+What Basic Contents Should be Included in a Valid Manufacturing Contract in China?

 When setting up a valid manufacturing contract in China with your supplier, you should consider the following.

 1. NDA or NNN Agreement in China: In China, an NDA (non-disclosure agreement) is a legal document used to keep business information and intellectual property confidential, ensuring that sensitive information will not be leaked when both parties exchange it.
 The NNN agreement (non-compete, non-disclosure, non-circumvention) is stricter.
-It not only includes non-disclosure clauses, but also prohibits partners from competing and bypassing the original partner to deal directly with customers or suppliers.
+It not only includes non-disclosure clauses but also prohibits partners from competing and bypassing the original partner to deal directly with customers or suppliers.

 2. Product Development Agreement: A product development agreement is a legal document that outlines the responsibilities, rights, and obligations of the parties involved in developing a new product or improving an existing one.